Skip to main content

 Gross Margin: 45-55% Net Margin: 10-20%

-HVAC is the most seasonal of the three trades in most markets.
+FieldEdge reports that healthy HVAC profit margins typically range from 40-60% gross and 10-20% net.
+HVAC is also the most seasonal of the three trades in most markets.
 That seasonality compresses margins because you're carrying fixed costs (trucks, insurance, office staff) through shoulder months when call volume drops.

 A well-run HVAC company in the Southeast might do 40% of annual revenue in June through August.
 The same company in the Midwest might see a more even split between summer cooling and winter heating, which helps smooth cash flow.